Sign In / Sign Out

 Davis is a Founding Fellow at the Centre for the Resolution of Intractable Conflict at the University of Oxford.

-Retiring from a 39-year career at ASU in 2008, Professor Watson now resides on the Washington coast, teaching the occasional online course and serving as a research assistant to his spouse, Mary Ann McHugh.
+Retiring from a 39-year career at ASU in 2009, Professor Watson continues teaching the occasional online course while residing on the Washington coast with his spouse, Dr. Mary Ann McHugh.